New Yorkers Speak Out

 Against Employment Credit Checks!

-Meet Oneika, Gustavo, Alfred and Emmett — New Yorkers who were turned down for jobs because of employment credit checks.
+Meet Lisa, Oneika, Gustavo, Alfred and Emmett — New Yorkers who were turned down for jobs because of employment credit checks.

 Help end this harmful practice in NYC!
 Contact us to share your story.